 Fisher Investments uses a multitude of indicators or "drivers" to determine country and economic sector allocations.
-This includes:
+The following drivers provide the basis for establishing relative risk and return expectations for categories defined by country and economic sector:

 - Economic drivers such as monetary policy, yield curve, and relative GDP growth analysis. - Political drivers (which have exaggerated importance in emerging markets) such as taxation, governmental stability, and political turnover.
-In particular, changes in tax systems and regulatory rules can occur rapidly in emerging markets. - Sentiment drivers that primarily measure consensus thinking to identify what expectations the market is discounting.
+In particular, changes in tax systems and regulatory rules can occur rapidly in emerging markets. - Sentiment drivers, such as mutual Strategy flows, consumer confidence and momentum cycle analysis that primarily measure consensus thinking to identify what expectations the market is discounting.